billwear/maas-docs/maas-in-thirty-minutes-5360.md

 ssh ubuntu@<AwesomeVM1 IP>
 ```

 You should see that you are now in a shell on the AwesomeVM1 machine.
-Great work!
+Great work.
 Try pinging something on the internet from the machine:

 ```bash
 ping ubuntu.com